anomaly/prestans-docs/source/framework_design.rst

 Framework Design
 ================

-prestans is a developer-to-developer product.
+Prestans is a developer-to-developer product.
 Before we start talking about how you can start harnessing it's features, we thought it might be a good idea to introduce you to some of the design decisions and patterns.
 This chapter highlights some of under the hood design decisions, it's written so you can gain an understanding of why Prestans behaves the way it does.

 It covers the use of HTTP headers to control features of prestans, and when Prestans will decide to bail out processing a request and when it will choose to fail gracefully (still responding back to the requesting client).